fetchmoto/reql-admin/README.md

 Want to contribute?
 Feel free to submit pull requests, create issues, and help with existing issues.
 The goal here is to create an up to date tool for easy RethinkDB administration.

+# Bugs
+- [ ] When editing a field, if the field name is changed, it will add it, but not delete the old one.

 # Todo

 Below holds information on what was recently done, and what is in the near future.